vslutov/redux-flux/.github/pull_request_template.md

 Fixes #

-Change proposed in this pull request:
+## Change proposed in this pull request
--

 -
 -